janlelis/unicode-display_width/README.md

 ## Introduction to Character Widths

-Guesing the correct space a character will consume on terminals is not easy.
+Guessing the correct space a character will consume on terminals is not easy.
 There is no single standard.
 Most implementations combine data from [East Asian Width](http://www.unicode.org/reports/tr11/), some [General Categories](https://en.wikipedia.org/wiki/Unicode_character_property#General_Category), and hand-picked adjustments.

 ### How this Library Handles Widths